meetyournextmsp/website/README.md

 Notice the `postcodes.sqlite` file in the repository - you'll need it next.

 Create a directory called `instance` in the root of the checked out code.
 Add a file called `config.py`.
-It's contents should be:
+Its contents should be:

     DATABASE_POSTCODES="postcodes.sqlite"
     DATABASE="database-you-downloaded.sqlite"